Author: Emery Lord

 My favourite aspect of the story has to be the strong female friendship.
 Dee and Reagan are so supportive of each other no matter what, and while they are opposites, they are so close.
 I loved how Dee doesn’t ignore Reagan once she gets famous and how they are always the main priority for each other.
 As well, there is no love triangle once a boy joins the tour, which I appreciate.
 The girls never fight over him, which I prepared to see.
 Honestly, I enjoyed reading about friendship more than romance, and I was glad to see that this book did it right.

-Open Road Summer is a book about road trips and music that features a flawed main character.
+Open Road Summer by Emert Lord is a book about road trips and music that features a flawed main character.
 I especially enjoyed the female friendship.
 If you are looking for a cute and quick read, I would highly recommend this one.